-When you are cooking food that splatters clean up can be a pain.
+When you are cooking food that splatters cleaning can be a pain.
 Frying bacon and other grease spattering food can leave stains and an oily mist over your walls, counters, and surrounding floor.
 Simmering sauces can be even messier.

 Covering the pan with a lid would trap the steam inside the pan, making your food soggy.